 By Michelle Mallette

-The 2022 Exhibitor Handbook lists all the categories and explains how to enter.
+For more information, consult the 2022 Exhibitor Handbook.
+Along with the Borscht-Off competition on page 7, the handbook lists all the categories for this year’s Fall Fair and explains how to enter.
 Handbooks are available at Nick’s Feedway, Rilkoff’s, Save-on Foods and the Grand Forks & District Public Library, at Huckleberry Market and Durand’s Nursery at Christina Lake, and online at https://grandforksfallfair.ca/.
-The Fair itself is Sept.
+While the Borscht-Off is on Sunday Sept.
+4, the full Fall Fair runs Sept.
 3-4.
 Admission is $5-$10 for a day, with weekend passes and family discounts also available.